Click here “Narcissism 101” for a thorough understanding of Narcissism.

 I grabbed the items from the table and headed towards the room.
 A sweet and funny young man that I worked with walked over.
 He asked where I was heading.
 When I told him he offered to walk with me.
 I agreed.
 We were laughing when the elevator door opened.
 Mr. Tucson was standing against the wall in the hallway and screams “What the fuck are you thankin?”
-He meant to say “thinking”, but this is how he pronounces it.
 I looked at the sweet young man to see his eyes were bigger than saucers.
 I patted him on the shoulder and said “I’ll see you later.”

 I didn’t acknowledge Mr. Tucson until we were in the room with the door closed.
 He was off the charts pissed.
 By this point in time, I didn’t care.
 I had no problem shutting him down, cutting him off, walking away, or mocking him.
 I made it clear that I was not participating in his tantrum.
-Then said, “If you’re going to continue I’ll get a ride to the house.”
-This pushed him over the edge and reduced him to say what he had said countless times “IT’S MY FUCKING HOUSE.
+Then said “If you’re continuing, I’ll get a ride to the house.”
+This pushed him over the edge and reduced him to say what he had said, countless times “IT’S MY FUCKING HOUSE.
 YOU’RE NOT GOING THERE WITHOUT ME.
-IF YOU DON’T LIKE IT GET THE FUCK OUT.”
+IF YOU DON’T LIKE IT, GET THE FUCK OUT.”

 Something snapped hearing those words, again.
 For the first time, I said “I don’t like it!
 I will get the fuck out!”
 I went to bed and turned off the lights while he stood in the dark staring at me.

 I knew I was on the path to the same ending as his late wife.
 I had to get out.
 His words bit him in the ass two months later.